 FOR DIFFERENT SKIN TYPES

-Skin tone aside, your skin type also plays a role in choosing the right face sunscreen.
+Skin tone aside, your skin type also plays a role when choosing the right face sunscreen.

 Those with sensitive skin

-may wish to look out for our sensitive skin products that pack extra moisturising benefits and choose face sunscreen products with SPF 50+ if possible.
+may wish to look for our sensitive skin products that pack extra moisturising benefits and choose UV protection products with SPF 50 or higher, if possible.

 People with oily skin

-might prefer to use a mattifying sunscreen since it is more readily absorbed and will help to prevent an oily appearance.
+might prefer to use a mattifying sunscreen since it is more readily absorbed and won’t increase the skin’s oily appearance.

 Finding The Best Face Sunscreen

-Try not to rely on skincare products with SPF as an additional feature since this often won’t be enough to protect your face – especially during the summer.
-For maximum protection, apply the best face sunscreen as the last step of your skincare routine, even after any products such as moisturisers or day creams containing SPF.
+Don’t try to rely on products with SPF as an additional feature since this often won’t be enough to protect your face – especially during summer.
+For maximum protection, always apply sunscreen as the last step of your skincare routine.

 Filteri